knathanieltucker/startup-learnings/learnings/contractors.md

 # Contractors

 Contractors epitomize agency and myopia problems.
 They don’t have skin in the game, and you will only work with them for a limited time.
 That being said, contractors can help fill temporary positions or lack of skills.
 So there is a place and time for contractors, you just need to know how to get the most out of the relationship.

-Below I’ve written down some small nuggets of advice on making that relationship fruitful.
+Below, I’ve written down some small nuggets of advice on making that relationship fruitful.

-## Trust
+# Trust

-This is the biggest problems.
-Repeated games over long periods of time are the best ways to incentivize people to work well together: being honest, having alignment of values, etc. You don’t have this with contractors.
+This is the biggest problem.
+Repeated games over long periods of time are the best ways to incentivize people to work well together, eg. being honest, having alignment of values, etc. -- you don’t have this with contractors.

 This problem manifests in many ways.
 Here are some examples of what has happened to me in the past: